mrizkitriyanto/dvwa-bruteforce-script/README.md

 cd dvwa-bruteforce-script
 ```

-Install the python required dependencies for this tool
+Install the python required dependencies for this tool using pip3

 ```
 pip install -r requirements.txt